FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

 - *TurnToAnglePID* that will allow the robot to turn to a specified angle.

-### The DriveDistancePID Command
+### Drive Robot a Specified Distance
 To create a *PIDCommand* in VSCode right click under the commands folder and select *Create a new class/command*.
-Then select **PIDCommand (new)** from the drop down list.
+Then select **PIDCommand (New)** from the drop down list.
 Call the command *DriveDistancePID*.
-The constructor of the new *DriveDistancePID* command is shown in the diagram.
+The constructor of the new command is shown in the diagram.

 ![Commands](../../images/Romi/Romi.041.jpeg)